amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 Use Postman to explore and interact with the Meraki API.

-**Before you begin**: Ensure that you have Postman installed and your Bearer token ready.
+**Before you begin**: Ensure you have installed Postman and have your Bearer token ready.
 Follow these steps to use Postman:

 - **Step 1:** Go to [Postman and our Postman collection](https://documenter.getpostman.com/view/897512/SzYXYfmJ).